Jason Lewis, the UK adventurer, is the first person to have completed a human-powered circumnavigation of the globe.

-From fighting off a crocodile on the coast of Australia to being held captive in an Egyptian prison on suspicion of espionage, Lewis has given talks at over 900 schools in 37 different countries to educate children on the climate crisis.
+From fighting off a crocodile on the coast of Australia to being held captive in an Egyptian prison on suspicion of espionage, Lewis has seen at all.
+He has also given talks at over 900 schools in 37 different countries to educate children on the climate crisis.

-He’s already accomplished a 13-year trip around the world in 2007, but Lewis was keen to set his sights high again and undergo another ambitious journey.
+Already having accomplished a 13-year trip around the world completely by human power, Lewis was keen to set his sights high again and undergo another ambitious journey.

 Navigating the Bristol channel: The trial run

-In August this year, Lewis and Stevens navigated the canals from Oxford to Reading and then down to the Bristol Channel before pedalling along the South Wales coast as a ‘proof of concept’ trip, or as Tammie puts it, “they weren’t sure I could cut it”.
+In August this year, the couple navigated the canals from Oxford to Reading and then down to the Bristol Channel before pedalling along the South Wales coast as a ‘proof of concept’ trip, or as Tammie puts it, “they weren’t sure I could cut it”.

 The pair faced some obstacles along the way, namely that Stevens is not fond of the ocean.
 “I’m scared to death of the water, it’s a big phobia,” she says, having never been to sea.
 “Before we left, Jason said, ‘well let’s just try on these goggles and just put your head in the sink.’
 I had this nervous laughter and I couldn’t do it.”